anonneuripsauthor2026/pseudolabel-uda-experiments/README.md

 This repository provides a general solver for kernel ridge regression, kernel logistic regression, and kernel Poisson regression.
 Standard kernels are available (e.g., linear, polynomial, RBF, first-order Sobolev).

 * `rkhs_glm_scaled.py`: Provides the basic solver for ridge-regularized kernel GLMs.
 For relatively small sample sizes ($n \le 5000$), a simple version using only Numpy and Scipy is enough.
 * `rkhs_glm_scaled_KeOps.py`: For larger problems, we implement the IRLS inner linear solves using kernel matvec oracles computed on-the-fly on the GPU, using the KeOps library.

+## References & Acknowledgements

+The experimental evaluation framework for the real-world dataset builds upon the open-source implementation provided by Feng et al. (2023).
+We adapted and significantly extended their cross-validation pipeline to integrate the proper unweighted candidate training for our GLM framework, re-using their KLIEP density ratio estimation implementation `KLIEP_importance_estimation.py`.
+The KRR pseudo-labeling baseline methodology follows Wang (2026).

+* **Feng, X., He, X., Wang, C., Wang, C., & Zhang, J. (2023).** Towards a unified analysis of kernel-based methods under covariate shift. *Advances in Neural Information Processing Systems*, 36, 73839-73851.
+* **Wang, K. (2026).** Pseudo-labeling for kernel ridge regression under covariate shift. *The Annals of Statistics*, 54(1), 252-276.